BSc Chemistry Honours: Eligibility, Colleges, Salary & Career 2026

 BSc Chemistry Honours: Course Overview, Key Highlights, and Career Prospects

-The BSc Chemistry Honours course in India is a 3-year undergraduate program providing a comprehensive understanding of chemistry, its principles, theories, and applications, including organic, inorganic, and physical chemistry.
+The BSc Chemistry Honours course in India is a 3-year undergraduate program providing a full understanding of chemistry, its principles, theories, and applications, including organic, inorganic, and physical chemistry.
 The program combines theoretical and practical courses, emphasising laboratory work and research projects.
 Generally, eligibility requires a minimum of 50% marks in 10+2 examinations with science subjects, though specific criteria vary by college.

 Average annual fees range from INR 20,000 to INR 1,50,000, depending on the college and its location.
 Graduates can pursue careers in research and development, teaching, and industry.
 Top recruiters include pharmaceutical companies, chemical manufacturers, and research institutions.